 Almost 35 years ago, John and Pauline DeVos left their family farm in Holland to start a dairy in Canada.
-Ten years and 80 cows later, the DeVos family moved again, this time to Plainview, Texas, for the space and the warm climate.
+Ten years and 80 cows later, the DeVos family moved again, this time to the Texas Panhandle, for the space and the warm climate.
 They opened Fox Dairy – named for the Dutch translation of DeVos, and soon grew to 2,100 cows.

 John and Pauline manage the dairy together, with John working with cows and Pauline keeping books.
 Their two sons, partners on the dairy, also work directly with the cows.